bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   As we have created one goroutine for the `main` function and the `NumGoroutine` is called right before other goroutines, it outputs 1.
-As another experiment, let's update the code once more by placing `NumGoroutine` call all the way to the bottom of the `main` function:
+Since we have one goroutine for the `main` function and `NumGoroutine` is called before launching the other goroutines, it outputs 1.
+As another experiment, let's update the code once more by placing the `NumGoroutine` call all the way to the bottom of the `main` function:

 ```go
 func main() {